Having been a competitive FPS gamer for many years, I always do extensive research when buying gaming peripherals for my setup.

-You want something tough and durable with incredible built quality that will last you a few years, you are looking for matte finishes and quality material that just breaks if it takes a knock.
+You will want a tough and durable mouse with incredible built quality that will last you a few years.

-No matter what you choose, make sure that it's designed right with good quality materials and it will bring your gaming experience that much closer to the professional mark.
+No matter what you choose, make sure that it's designed right with suitable quality materials, and it will bring your gaming experience closer to the professional mark.

-PTFE Feet would be a bonus, but not always a necessity if you own a decent mouse pad.
+PTFE Feet would be a bonus, but not always necessary if you own a decent mouse pad.

 Ultimate portability allows you can take your mouse wherever you go and play cable-free, which can also complement the best wireless minimalist setup you can create.

-You need a mouse that fits your hands, if you have hands that are on the larger size you need to look for a bigger mouse and vice versa if you have smaller hands.
+You need a mouse that fits your hands; if you have larger hands, you need to look for a larger mouse and vice versa if you have smaller hands.

-If you want to use claw grip, size is everything, so that you can get the perfect hold on your device, palm and claw will be fully satisfied.
+If you want to use a claw grip, size is everything so that you can get the perfect hold on your device, palm, and claw will be fully satisfied.

 If you want a deeper dive into mouse grip styles and how your hand size affects this, then check out our guide explaining it in detail.

-Some of these mice come with extra stickers for grip which is a massive plus if you are someone that suffers from sweaty hands these extra stickers will come in functional use.
+Some of these mice come with extra stickers for grip, which is a massive plus if you suffer from sweaty hands.

-Decide if you are a gamer that is going to need a lot of side buttons on the mouse or someone that is just using the mouse for some First Person Shooters, either way, you need to choose so that you can get the best claw grip mouse for you.
+Decide if you are a gamer going to need a lot of side buttons on the mouse or someone who is just using the mouse for some First Person Shooters, either way, you need to choose so that you can get the best claw grip mouse for you.

-You will also need a responsive scroll wheel that is not too stiff and flows smoothly when you flick it with your fingertip.
+You will also need a responsive scroll wheel that flows smoothly when you flick it with your fingertip.